SarahZhang25/mitsuba-blender/README.md

 - For cameras: with the camera object selected, click on the  `Object` tab/icon in the right sidebar, scroll down to `Custom Properties` section

 If not explicitly defined as optimizable in the config, textures and cameras are left as not optimizable by default in the UI.
 To add the `optimizable` flag to a texture or camera without the field (e.g. user-added object to the scene), you can add the custom property yourself in the appropriate `Custom Properties` section: click `+ New`, edit the property to have type Boolean and name `optimizable`.
 This will be preserved upon export.

+## Misc
+Run Blender from command line (e.g. `/Applications/Blender.app/Contents/MacOS/blender` on MacOS) to see logging statements.